Local exchange trading system: Europe

 In the Czech Republic, there are multiple LETS.
 Rozleťse, operating in the region of city of Brno sharing the same Cyclos3 server with other smaller groups in the regions of Jeseník, Ostrava and Beskydy.
 The capital, Prague, uses Pralets.

 In Germany, CES has 11 German communities on its network.

 In Switzerland an adaption of LETS, the Talent, was established and quite successfully launched in 1992.
 This spread out in Europe and spawned many other Talent-Groups in other countries.

 The United Kingdom has many LETS systems, many loosely affiliated to LETSLINK UK and some operating under the CES system, such as North London LETS.
 In the UK Skillsbox operates an online community system similar to LETS, letting users trade their skills and time for credits which can be spent within the online community.

 The Flemish part of Belgium has many LETS groups.
 There is a non profit organization promoting LETS: Lets Vlaanderen vzw.
 They assist the local groups in starting up, they organize events, they share knowledge.

 The Suska Kör (Suska Circle) is a CES in Hungary that is present in some of the major cities.

+In the Netherlands, there are approximately 55 LETS communities in 2024.